PedroACFerreira/File_Sync/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/pedroacferreira/file_sync/badge)](https://www.codefactor.io/repository/github/pedroacferreira/file_sync)

 ## Operation

-There are two versions to this script: **Simplified** and **Extended** with an optional **GUI**.
-The simplified version is run from CMD or an IDE.
+The simplified version of the script is run from CMD or an IDE.
 It will allow for folder synchronization at defined intervals.

 To check for file modification between the source and replica folder, it uses size or modified date by default.
 A flag (strict) can be set to enforce a hash check on all existing files to check for modifications.
 This is more accurate but increases overhead.